pingidentity/pingaccess-go-client/docs/AdminWebSessionOidcConfiguration.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRefreshUserInfoClaimsInterval

-`func (o *AdminWebSessionOidcConfiguration) GetRefreshUserInfoClaimsInterval() int32`

-GetRefreshUserInfoClaimsInterval returns the RefreshUserInfoClaimsInterval field if non-nil, zero value otherwise.

-### GetRefreshUserInfoClaimsIntervalOk

-`func (o *AdminWebSessionOidcConfiguration) GetRefreshUserInfoClaimsIntervalOk() (*int32, bool)`

-GetRefreshUserInfoClaimsIntervalOk returns a tuple with the RefreshUserInfoClaimsInterval field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRefreshUserInfoClaimsInterval

-`func (o *AdminWebSessionOidcConfiguration) SetRefreshUserInfoClaimsInterval(v int32)`

-SetRefreshUserInfoClaimsInterval sets RefreshUserInfoClaimsInterval field to given value.

-### HasRefreshUserInfoClaimsInterval

-`func (o *AdminWebSessionOidcConfiguration) HasRefreshUserInfoClaimsInterval() bool`

-HasRefreshUserInfoClaimsInterval returns a boolean if a field has been set.

-### GetSendRequestedUrlToProvider
+### GetEnablePushAuthorization

-`func (o *AdminWebSessionOidcConfiguration) GetSendRequestedUrlToProvider() bool`
+`func (o *AdminWebSessionOidcConfiguration) GetEnablePushAuthorization() bool`

-GetSendRequestedUrlToProvider returns the SendRequestedUrlToProvider field if non-nil, zero value otherwise.
+GetEnablePushAuthorization returns the EnablePushAuthorization field if non-nil, zero value otherwise.

-### GetSendRequestedUrlToProviderOk
+### GetEnablePushAuthorizationOk

-`func (o *AdminWebSessionOidcConfiguration) GetSendRequestedUrlToProviderOk() (*bool, bool)`
+`func (o *AdminWebSessionOidcConfiguration) GetEnablePushAuthorizationOk() (*bool, bool)`

-GetSendRequestedUrlToProviderOk returns a tuple with the SendRequestedUrlToProvider field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnablePushAuthorizationOk returns a tuple with the EnablePushAuthorization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSendRequestedUrlToProvider
+### SetEnablePushAuthorization

-`func (o *AdminWebSessionOidcConfiguration) SetSendRequestedUrlToProvider(v bool)`
+`func (o *AdminWebSessionOidcConfiguration) SetEnablePushAuthorization(v bool)`

-SetSendRequestedUrlToProvider sets SendRequestedUrlToProvider field to given value.
+SetEnablePushAuthorization sets EnablePushAuthorization field to given value.

-### HasSendRequestedUrlToProvider
+### HasEnablePushAuthorization

-`func (o *AdminWebSessionOidcConfiguration) HasSendRequestedUrlToProvider() bool`
+`func (o *AdminWebSessionOidcConfiguration) HasEnablePushAuthorization() bool`

-HasSendRequestedUrlToProvider returns a boolean if a field has been set.
+HasEnablePushAuthorization returns a boolean if a field has been set.

 ### GetValidateSessionIsAlive